-With advanced frequency protection you can enable or disable all frequency protections for each stage with the Stage (n) setting.
+Each stage can be disabled or enabled with the Stage (n) setting.
 The frequency protection can also be blocked by an undervoltage condition if required.

 3 UNDERFREQUENCY PROTECTION

 A reduced system frequency implies that the net load is in excess of the available generation.
 Such a condition can arise, when an interconnected system splits, and the load left connected to one of the subsystems is in excess of the capacity of the generators in that particular subsystem.
 Industrial plants that are dependent on utilities to supply part of their loads will experience underfrequency conditions when the incoming lines are lost.